dougbutner/web-4/README.md

 ## What is a Geo-Social Layer?

 A geo-social layer is something that affects people (**social**) at a given bounded area (**geo**).
-A simple example is the governing body of an area, including all of the legislation and officials. also the customs and culture of a group of people.
+A simple example is the governing body of an area, including all of the legislation and officials,  also the customs and culture of a group of people.

 The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and much more.